cms-DQM/dqmgui/README.md

 The frontend is developed here: https://github.com/cms-DQM/dqmgui_frontend

 This package contains compiled code from there, which is served from the web server to get a working GUI.
-It is hardcoded to `localhost:8889`, so you can't easily change the port number in the server.

 ## API documentation